scholarslab/scholarslab.github.io/collections/_posts/2024-04-23-setting-raspberry-pis-date-and-time.md

 Don't worry, you won't be forced to read through all of that documentation.

 The following code will allow you to set the time to whatever you desire, ideally the current time.
-Follow this format: sudo date -s "WeekDay Month NumericDay hour:minute:second timezone year".
+Follow this format:

+<code>sudo date -s "WeekDay Month NumericDay hour:minute:second timezone year"</code>

 Do not forget to put quotations before the day of the week and after the year.
 The time also needs to be based off a 24 hour clock so that am and pm are accurate.

 ![](/assets/post-media/pitime/2024-04-23-pi3.png)